danielbodnar/awesome-stars/README.md

 ## actions

+- [oven-sh/setup-bun](https://github.com/oven-sh/setup-bun) - Set up your GitHub Actions workflow with a specific version of Bun
 - [EndBug/label-sync](https://github.com/EndBug/label-sync) - :octocat: An action that allows you to sync labels from a repository or a config file
 - [cypress-io/github-action](https://github.com/cypress-io/github-action) - GitHub Action for running Cypress end-to-end & component tests
 - [sachinraja/ts-lib-starter](https://github.com/sachinraja/ts-lib-starter) - Boilerplate for your next TypeScript library.
 Build with speed.